obsidian-html/obsidian-html/readme.md

 When using the format `![[Name of note]]`, the contents of the note will be included.
 In Obsidian, the inclusion is denoted by wrapping a div around the content.
 This is not possible in the intermediate markdown code, so all inclusions are just pasted in as-is.

 This package also supports partial inclusions.
 You can use this by writing `![[Name of note#Chapter Name]]`.
 In this case, only that chapter and its contents until the next chapter of the same depth is included.
 See also [Example Website#partial-code-inclusion](https://obsidian-html.github.io/#!partial-code-inclusion).

+## Frontmatter Tag list
+Inline tags are excluded, but those listed in the yaml frontmatter are compiled into a list.
+When running your website, go to `/tags` to view the tag list.
+[Example](https://obsidian-html.github.io/tags/).

 ## Basic Templating
 All generated html code will be wrapped by the html code in `src/template.html`.
 This template points to `src/main.css`.